Meet our student ambassadors who have studied or are studying with the King's Foundations.

 When I'm not studying, I enjoy fiction novels, television drama programmes, and getting food (which there is an amazing variety of in London) with my friends.
 My favourite thing about London is the fast-paced lifestyle.
 My least favourite thing about London would be the weather as, coming from Dubai, I am not used to the cold climate.

-Kuan-Han [Andrew] (Taiwan) currently studying: Business Management & Mathematics
+Kuan-Han [Andrew] (Taiwan) former Foundation student - Business Management & Mathematics

 Hi guys!
 I am Kuan-Han but you can call me Andrew.
 I am currently studying on the King's International Foundation Mathematics & Business Management pathway.
 I come from Taiwan and I can speak English, Mandarin, Taiwanese and a bit of Spanish.
 If you have any questions about the programme, you are very welcome to email me!

-Salman (Saudi Arabia) former Foundation student - current Law LLB
+Salman (Saudi Arabia) former Foundation student - Law LLB

 Heyo!
 My name is Salman and I'm currently in my final year of Law LLB at King's.
 I did the King's International Foundation and progressed on to Law.